A simple and efficient model for epidemic control on multiplex networks: Introduction

 Among the various NPIs, the quarantine of the infected individuals and their contacts is one of the most intuitive measures and commonly shared by many health authorities over the world \cite{wendy20}.
-Thus, the isolation of the infected \cite{Zuzek15,arenas20} and tracing the contacts \cite{Fraser04,Peak17,Ferretti20} are two important factors.
-However, if the infection from asymptomatic and pre-symptomatic patients are potential transmission routes like the COVID-19 case \cite{Tong20,Bai20}, then finding the contacts with such patients are not trivial.
+Thus, the isolation of the infected \cite{Zuzek15,arenas20} and tracing the contacts \cite{Fraser04,Peak17,Ferretti20} are two important factors for epidemic control problems.
+However, if the infections from asymptomatic and pre-symptomatic patients are potential transmission routes like the COVID-19 case \cite{Tong20,Bai20}, finding the contacts with such patients is not trivial.
 Furthermore, when airborne transmission is another important route of spreading \cite{Zhang20}, the tracing becomes much harder due to the random anonymous contacts through the publicly opened environments \cite{Sneppen21}.
 In this study, such random anonymous transmission is implemented by the double-layered multiplex networks (DLMNs) \cite{newman_book}.
-To model the situation with the pre-symptomatic and asymptomatic transmissions, we assume that individuals in our models have one of the following disease states, susceptible ($S$), infected ($I$), and recovered ($R$) \cite{herbert00}.
+To consider the situation with the pre-symptomatic and asymptomatic transmissions, we assume that individuals in our models have one of the following disease states, susceptible ($S$), infected ($I$), and recovered ($R$) \cite{herbert00}.
 Furthermore, the contact tracing probability and isolation states are introduced to account for more realistic situations in our model.
-As we will show we first model the most popular protocol for NPI adopted by many health authorities, and also introduce a reinforced protocol model.
-From the quantitative comparison of the two models, we suggest a simple and efficient NPI strategy for epidemic controls of any emerging infectious disease by using only the known topology of the fixed interaction layer.
+As we will show, we first model the most popular protocol for the NPI adopted by many health authorities, and also introduce a reinforced protocol model.
+From the quantitative comparison of the two models, we suggest a simple and efficient NPI strategy for epidemic control of any emerging infectious disease by only using the known topology of the fixed interaction layer.